Aurora-source/zero-latency/README.md

 ### `evaluate-mini.py` / `evaluate-trainval.py`

 Both scripts have a config block at the top.
-All paths are relative to the repo root — `/` works on both Windows and Linux so prefer it over `\`.
+All paths are relative to the repo root.
+If you have placed your datasets somewhere else just replace them.
+Or if you want to use absolute path use raw strings (`r"C:\..."`).

 **`evaluate-mini.py`:**
 ```python